 INDICATOR KEY FINDING(S) TOURISM READINESS SWOT ANALYSIS Strathcona County has key strengths from which to build on, including strong existing assets, a strategic location, and a safe, welcoming community that combines urban amenities with a distinct rural atmosphere.
 There are significant opportunities to sustainably grow tourism, while simultaneously supporting the County's other economic sectors.
 There are currently barriers to tourism growth, such as an underdeveloped tourism support system, unclear tourism brand, and a lack of market-ready tourism products.
 However, these barriers can be overcome with concerted effort and investment.
 STEEP ANALYSIS Tourism is a resilient growth industry and can play a significant role in diversifying Strathcona County's economy.
 There is strong support from provincial and federal governments to grow tourism.
-STRATEGIC ALIGNMENT ANALYSIS Growing tourism in Strathcona County was found to be in alignment with the goal of the County's Strategic Plan to cultivate economic diversification.
+STRATEGIC ALIGNMENT ANALYSIS • Growing tourism in Strathcona County was found to be in alignment with the goal of the County's Strategic Plan to cultivate economic diversification.
 TOURISM SERVICE DELIVERY ANALYSIS • Strathcona County's tourism service delivery system is underdeveloped.
-There are limited tourism support services, which has resulted in limited tourism development.
-X TOURISM ASSET INVENTORY Several important strengths were identified in relation to Strathcona County's tourism assets, including natural attractions, agritourism assets, community and sport facilities, the capacity to host sports events, cultural attractions and events, and accommodations.
+There are limited tourism support services, which has resulted in limited tourism development. × TOURISM ASSET INVENTORY Several important strengths were identified in relation to Strathcona County's tourism assets, including natural attractions, agritourism assets, community and sport facilities, the capacity to host sports events, cultural attractions and events, and accommodations.
 However, many of these assets are underdeveloped and some will need to be enhanced to provide more experiences to visitors.
-COMMUNITY ENGAGEMENT RESULTS There was strong support among many stakeholder groups to develop tourism in Strathcona County, including local businesses, community organizations, festivals and events, and government representatives.
-Although the response to the public survey was lower than expected, there was support for tourism development among respondents.
-MARKET ANALYSIS There are strong existing visitor markets that are actively seeking experiences Strathcona County can offer.
+0 COMMUNITY ENGAGEMENT RESULTS There was strong support among many stakeholder groups to develop tourism in Strathcona County, including local businesses, community organizations, festivals and events, and government representatives.
+Although the response to the public survey was lower than expected, there was support for tourism development among respondents. $\checkmark$ MARKET ANALYSIS • There are strong existing visitor markets that are actively seeking experiences Strathcona County can offer.
 COMPETITIVE ANALYSIS Strathcona County faces stiff competition from established destinations that compete for similar visitor markets.
 Significant investment and effort will be needed to win market share among some traveller segments.
-Strathcona County has differentiated itself in the area of nature-based tourism with assets such as the Beaver Hills Biosphere Reserve, Elk Island National Park, Strathcona Wilderness Centre, Cooking Lake - Blackfoot Provincial 0
+Strathcona County has differentiated itself in the area of nature-based tourism with assets such as the Beaver Hills Biosphere Reserve, Elk Island National Park, Strathcona Wilderness Centre, Cooking Lake - Blackfoot Provincial Recreation Area, and the North Saskatchewan River.
+The County is also known for offering high quality sporting events.
+0